articles

 February 11

-The International Day of Women & Girls in Science was established in 2015 by the United Nations in its efforts to ensure full and equal access to and participation in science for women and girls.
+Let's celebrate the brilliance of women and girls in science!
+Let’s inspire the next generation of innovators and remind them that there’s no limit to what they can discover or achieve.
+The International Day of Women and Girls in Science was established in 2015 by the United Nations in its efforts to ensure full and equal access to and participation in science for women and girls.

 • Hidden Figures, rated PG: The story of a team of female African-American mathematicians who served a vital role in NASA during the early years of the U.S. space program.